Finding Aids

 Scope and Contents of the Collection

-The Charlotte Browning Page Collection consists of correspondence, research material, and miscellany.
+The Charlotte Browning Page Collection consists of correspondence, memorabilia, miscellany, and a few folders of research material.

 Correspondence is primarily incoming; the only letters written by Charlotte herself are those to her mother and grandmother.
 The letters to Charlotte are from her mother, father, and various friends and relatives throughout the United States, including Los Angeles, Kansas City, Chicago, Providence, Louisville, Victoria (Texas), and Orlando.
 The personal correspondence reflects the social activities of the times, such as dancing, card parties, boarding schools, church functions, courtship, concerts, lectures, theater productions, and boarding house life.
 Included in this are accounts of the Columbian Exposition in Chicago (1926).
 Also recorded here are contemporary tastes in fashion, manners, and literature.
 The letters trace the advent of innovations like electric lighting, the telephone, public water works, the bicycle, the automobile, bobbed hair, and radio.
 Correspondence from 1930 to 1941 contain only business letters, most of which deal with Charlotte's retirement annuity and dividends from stock holdings.